ic-Solutions/neetadvisor/_pages/terms-conditions.md

 12. NEET ADVISOR PVT.
 LTD. is not bound by any verbal commitments made by any of its employee/s or representative/s.
 It shall not be held responsible for any such representation made and its consequences.

 13. “NEET GUIDE Premium/ Exclusive/ Platinum service” offered by NEET ADVISOR PVT.
 LTD. is inclusive of the listed services as per the subscribed NEET GUIDE Premium/ Exclusive/ Platinum Service package and detailed in the Service Sheet.
-Services under NEET GUIDE PREMIUM/ EXCLUSIVE/ PLATINUM PACKAGE will last up to the end of NEET UG 2020 Counseling.
-Any amount payable to the Counseling Board / Authority if any such like; application fee, registration fee is not included and shall be payable by the subscriber directly.
+Services under NEET GUIDE PREMIUM/ EXCLUSIVE/ PLATINUM PACKAGE will last up to the end of NEET UG 2020 counselling.
+Any amount payable to the counselling Board / Authority if any such like; application fee, registration fee is not included and shall be payable by the subscriber directly.

 14. “NEET GUIDE Premium/ Exclusive/ Platinum service” registration/subscription fee once paid shall not be refundable under any circumstances.